-You should maintain a physical distance of 2 metres from anyone you don't live with.
+Where possible, you should maintain a physical distance of 2 metres (always a minimum of 1 metre) from anyone you don't live with.

-It's important everyone is able to enjoy social interaction, but while maintaining a 2 metre physical distance, to limit spread and to protect more Islanders at higher risk.
+It's important everyone is able to enjoy social interaction, but maintain physical distance to help limit the spread of coronavirus.
 Anyone can catch COVID-19 and anyone can spread it.

 Call the helpline if you have one of the three main symptoms of COVID-19